 The experiment was widely discussed and many people, learning about it, say that they could never hurt another and no authority could influence their opinion.
 Polish researchers decided to find out if this is really the case.

-Maria Sklodowska-Curie
+Maria Skłodowska-Curie

 French experimental scientist of Polish origin, teacher, public figure.
-Known for her research in the field of radioactivity, she was awarded the Nobel Prize: in physics and in chemistry, the first twice Nobel laureate in history.
+Known for her research in the field of radioactivity, she was awarded Nobel Prize: in physics and chemistry, the first twice Nobel laureate in history.

 Margaret Hamilton

-Catherine Schwitzer
+Katrin Schwitzer

 Valentina Tereshkova